 - Mix all the ingredients listed under Muthiya except the soda and leave it aside for about 10 minutes.
 The cabbage releases some water which should be good enough to bind it all together.
 You can add more water if needed.
 Add the baking soda.
 Conversely, If the mixture becomes too watery you can add more flour till it all comes together as a soft dough.
 You should be able to give it a log shape when you grip the mixture between your hands.
 That’s when you know its done.

-- Remove the whistle from the pressure cooker and let it steam for about 25 minutes on medium heat.
+- Steam for about 20 minutes on medium heat.
 Check with a toothpick to make sure its cooked from inside.

 - Let them cool for a few minutes before tempering.
 You can also let them cool completely and keep it in the fridge in a zip lock bag or air tight container and temper them when you are ready to eat.